 Practicing good hygiene, regular hand-washing, avoiding crowded places, and limiting contact with infected people can also prevent the flu.

 The flu symptoms last for one or two weeks and can clear up with home remedies.
-However, when the symptoms linger on for more than two weeks, get cold and flu treatment in Houston or visit Ascent ER for an assessment.
+However, when the symptoms linger on for more than two weeks, get cold and flu treatment in Houston or visit Ascent Emergency Room for an assessment.